 Since our time in Medellin, Andrea had also been talking about how one of her ‘bucket list’ items was to see the Northern Lights.
 So, after returning to Seattle we decided to just make it happen.

 It would be a shame for her to be so close and not get up there to see it… And it was her birthday, so we decided to do something memorable and chase the Northern Lights in Fairbanks Alaska!

 Visiting Fairbanks Alaska

-Tickets to Fairbanks, in the interior of Alaska, are not all that expensive from Seattle.
+Flights to Fairbanks Alaska, deep in the interior of this big state, are not all that expensive from Seattle.

 I’m big into travel hacking and getting free flights, but when the flights are so cheap, it’s actually kind of wasting your miles on the cheap flights when they could be redeemed for a much more expensive international flight.

 I’m part of the Alaska Airlines Mileage Program and I’ve got their mileage credit card, so one of the perks is their $120 companion fare, meaning you can add another passenger to the same itinerary for much cheaper.

 One round trip was normally $380, but adding on the companion fare brought it up to $500 for the both of us, saving us each over $100 on the ticket.
 Good deal!

 When to Visit Fairbanks

 If you’re coming to Fairbanks to try and see the Northern Lights (among other activities) then you’re going to be coming in winter or during the shoulder season.